ssdorsey/peace-machine/README.md

     * This will track the .warc files you have already downloaded/parsed.
 If you add a new domain (and thus need to rerun the files), set ```my_continue_process = False``` in commoncrawl.py
 5. Rerun commoncrawl.py whenever you want to collect new data

+## Run De-Deuplication and Patch Scrpit
+1. Open terminal and got to peace-machine/peacemachine/scripts
+2. Run the patch file: ``` python3 patch_tools.py```
+### Note: Make sure you run this script before running the locatrion, translation and event extractor pipeline

 ## Run the Event Extraction
 1. Open a new terminal